rcurrie/ga4gh/README.md

 # Summary
-Various tools to ingest the Treehouse RNASeq reference compendium into a ga4gh server perform some basic differential expression level analysis.
+Bulk import of genomic data into a ga4gh server